ConsultingMD/blog/source/_posts/2015-10-20-installing-zulip-linux-client-from-source.markdown

 ---

-We started using the newly-released [Zulip](https://zulip.org/) at Grand Rounds recently, as it gives us full HIPPA-complience and in my opinion a great chat experience.
+We started using the newly-released [Zulip](https://zulip.org/) at Grand Rounds recently, as it gives us full HIPAA-complience and in my opinion a great chat experience.
 I have been using their Linux client, which I prefer over the browser-based client due to it being an Alt-Tab away as opposed to buried in the middle of a bunch of browser tabs.